yousefalatari/ma1sd/README.md

 - Users can directly find each other using whatever attribute is relevant within your Identity store
 - Federate your Identity server so you can discover others and/or others can discover you

-Also, check [our FAQ entry](docs/faq.md#what-kind-of-setup-is-mxisd-really-designed-for) to know if mxisd is a good fit for you.
+Also, check [our FAQ entry](docs/faq.md#what-kind-of-setup-is-ma1sd-really-designed-for) to know if ma1sd is a good fit for you.

 # Getting started
 See the [dedicated document](docs/getting-started.md)